vjoel/tkar/README.md

   gem install tkar

-=== Tarball installation

-Alternately, you can download and unpack the source code tar ball from rubyforge:

-  wget ...
-  tar xzvf ...
-  cd ...

-You can then either install it as follows:

-  ruby install.rb config
-  ruby install.rb setup
-  ruby install.rb install

-or you can run it in place using the <tt>--local-lib</tt> command line option
+Alternately, you can download the source code (tar ball or git repo) and run it in place using the <tt>--local-lib</tt> command line option

   bin/tkar --local-lib

-== Usage
+## Usage

 === Command line